fqantonio/GoingInductive/README.md

 # KEYWORDS

-Inductive learning strategy - the learning flux starts by facts, experiences and real problems to move towards knowledge and conceptual mental model;
+Inductive learning strategy - the learning flux starts by facts, experiences and real problems and move towards knowledge and a conceptual mental model;
 4C/ID - instructional design approach for complex learning.
 It provides guidelines for the analysis of real-life tasks and the transition into a blueprint for an educational program.
-Principles Instruction - These principles prescribe a cycle of instruction consisting of activation, demonstration, application, and integration;
+Direct Instruction - Principles of Instruction that prescribe a cycle of instruction consisting of activation, demonstration, application, and integration ([^???]Merril, 2007);
-Learning Flux - Concept Maps;
-Statistical Non-parametric Inference;
-Quantitative and Qualitative analysis
+Learning Flux - longitudinal (temporal) map with sequenced activities organized in time, by complexity and logical learning coherence;
+Statistical Non-parametric Inference -  statistical techniques that use data to test if two sample came from the same non-normality distribution;
-Learning transfer - the ability of pass information to the students measured in the tests (online or paper supported),directly related to the TEST avriable
+Learning transfer - the ability of pass information to the students measured by tests (online or paper supported), directly related to the TEST variable
 Lab Practice - Laboratory activities directly related to the variable LAB Behavior - Ability to follow social and behavioral classroom rules directly related to the BEHAV variable.
 Academic results - weight average variable directly related to the other variables: TEST, LAB and BEHAV.